A Hanok Quarter Address

 What partners receive

-The Stay Note gives a hotel or stay a larger editorial card than a standard guide listing: image, atmosphere, concise editorial deck, and official link pathway where appropriate.
-Commercial participation is clearly disclosed as a Partner Placement.
+The Stay Note gives a hotel or stay a larger editorial card than a standard guide listing: image, atmosphere, concise editorial deck, and a direct brand link pathway where appropriate.
+Commercial participation is clearly disclosed.

 Hotels and stays seeking more presence than a standard guide listing.
 Boutique stays, signature rooms, and seasonal hospitality notes.